stx-advox/land/_pages/advox-learn.md

  - Make new joiner feel even more welcomed with personal touch - Help new joiner to weave more seamlessly into the Stacks Advocates so the whole thing is less intimidating thereby increase the accessibility & participation rate

 **Involves:**

-- Be there for the new joiner for any question (DM or public) about Adv program - Info & encourage new joiner to come to the Stacks Adv community calls - Summarize what Stacks Adv is about and how to involve in this space
+- Be there for the new member for any question (DM or public) about AdvoxDAO

+- Info & encourage new joiner to come to the Stacks Adv community calls

+- Summarize what Stacks Adv is about and how to involve in this space

 - **Wk 1, Day 01:**
 Arrange a 30 minutes call to introduce Advocates program at the beginning of the week (timing up to your availabilities)